General Electric to buy LM Wind Power

 The deal is expected to close in the first half of 2017 after regulatory approvals.
 LM Wind Power has been owned by Doughty Hanson, a London-based private equity firm, since 2001.

-"This deal will merge the speed and focus of LM Wind Power's entrepreneurial culture with GE's world-class engineering and operational capabilities," Marc de Jong, CEO of LM Wind Power, said in a statement.
-"Our two organizations are highly complementary, and the transaction positions us well to respond faster to customer needs and enhance performance of wind turbines to ultimately reduce the cost of energy."

-GE intends to operate LM Wind Power as a standalone unit within its renewable energy division, and LM will continue to be led by its existing leadership and retain its headquarters in Denmark.
+GE, a massive conglomerate that builds everything from dishwashers to airplane engines, said its renewable energy division has more than 13,000 employees around the world.
+It plans to operate LM Wind Power as a standalone unit within that division, and LM will continue to be led by its existing management and retain its headquarters in Denmark.

+Asked what the transaction means for existing plants such as the one in Grand Forks, LM Wind Power spokeswoman Lene Mi Ran Kristiansen said they see the deal as positive news for the company "everywhere."
+She added LM Wind Power is growing in existing and new markets.

+"We expect to have an even stronger basis for continuing that growth with GE as our owner," Kristiansen said.

 LM Wind Power first announced plans to add a plant in Grand Forks Industrial Park in 1998.
 Back then, it was known as LM Glasfiber.